veroxzik/arduino-psx-controller/README.md

 # Arduino PSX Controller

-This project is a short of example on how to use an Arduino board as a controller for the Playstation 1 or 2.
+This is an Arduino library used to emulate a Playstation 1/2 controller, exclusively for the Leonardo / Micro / Pro Micro.

 ### Caveats